Music Royalties Explained: The Ultimate Guide for 2024

 You’ll only need to register in 4 places:

-1. Distributor (CD Baby, TuneCore, Landr etc. – covers your streaming royalties)
+- Distributor (Landr (our favorite), CD Baby, TuneCore, Landr etc. – covers your streaming royalties)

 1. Music Distributor

 The first step is to choose your DSP distributor.
 DSP stands for Digital Service Provider, the best known example in this category is Spotify.
-The Indie Music Academy officially recommends CD Baby or TuneCore, but there are many distributors out there.
+The Indie Music Academy officially recommends Landr, CD Baby or TuneCore, but there are many distributors out there.
 You should choose the one that works best for you.
-If you decide to use TuneCore, then click here to use our affiliate link.
+If you decide to use LANDR, you can get 20% off by using our affiliate link here.

 When making a decision, you’ll have to decide between a subscription based or a one-time fee distributor.
 Both have their advantages and disadvantages.
 Generally, we recommend one-time distributors like CD Baby.
 These will save you money in the long term.
 Another notable option in this category is EmuBands.